dsfellows/dsfellows/program-report/program-report.md

 # Week 11 (3/27): Video editing workshop, guest taught by Robert Curry!

+Robert Curry, a filmmaker and instructor at Philly's University of the Arts, gave the Fellows a crash course in video editing, from importing footage to cutting it together to saving and exporting the final product.
+Working with footage from a UArts acting and directing class, the Fellows practiced cutting between and within scenes and adding text titles and transitions.
+They also discussed what a hypothetical Monument Lab documentary might look like: what about the project would be most compelling to capture on film?
+How might a film cut between interviews with participants, images of their proposals, and shots of the sites in Philadelphia they engaged with?

-not sure since we didn't save any of the videos we worked on (from a student acting class).
-I might try to do gif versions of some of the old-school video transitions people used...
+[not sure since we didn't save any of the videos we worked on (from a student acting class).
+I might try to do gif versions of some of the old-school video transitions people used...]

 # [Week 12 (4/10): Reclaim crash course](https://github.com/dsfellows/dsfellows/blob/master/week_11_agenda.md)